 DO-178C / ED-12C - Software Considerations in Airborne Systems

-DO-178C (RTCA) / ED-12C (EUROCAE) — Software Considerations in Airborne Systems and Equipment Certification is the primary standard for safety-critical avionics software development.
-It defines objectives for software lifecycle processes based on software criticality levels (Design Assurance Levels A-E).
-Referenced by FAA (AC 20-115D), EASA (AMC 20-115D), and Transport Canada for airborne software certification.
+DO-178C (RTCA) / ED-12C (EUROCAE) - Software Considerations in Airborne Systems and Equipment Certification is the primary standard for safety-critical avionics software development.
+It defines objectives for software lifecycle processes based on software design assurance levels (DALs), ranging from Level A (catastrophic failure) to Level E (no safety effect), ensuring rigorous verification and validation throughout development.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.